PurdueCAM2Project/CAM2RetrieveData/YoutubeDownloader/readme.txt

 Flags: (Command line arguments)

-  -f = "Name of CSV file containing info with .csv extension (should be in same directory as program)" -n = "Takes a string to create new csv file (must have .csv extension)" -c = "Yes to create new file is file with filename does not exist"
+  -f "Name of CSV file containing info with .csv (should be in same directory as program)" -n "Takes a string to create new csv file (must have .csv extension)" -c "Yes to create new file is file with filename does not exist"

   _________________________________________________________________________________________________